shoelace-style/shoelace/docs/pages/components/copy-button.md

 ### Handling Errors

-Copy errors occur if the value is an empty string, if the `from` attribute points to an id that doesn't exist, or if the browser rejects the operation for any reason.
-This example shows what happens when a copy error occurs.
+A copy error will occur if the value is an empty string, if the `from` attribute points to an id that doesn't exist, or if the browser rejects the operation for any reason.
+When this happens, the `sl-error` event will be emitted.

+This example demonstrates what happens when a copy error occurs.
+You can customize the error label and icon using the `error-label` attribute and the `error-icon` slot, respectively.

 ```html:preview
 <sl-copy-button from="i-do-not-exist"></sl-copy-button>